 11.05 No Third Party Beneficiaries.
 Except as provided in Article IX, it is not the intention of this Agreement or of the Parties to confer a third party beneficiary status or rights of action upon any Person or entity whatsoever other than the Parties and nothing contained herein, either express or implied, shall be construed to confer upon any Person or entity other than the Parties any rights of action or remedies either under this Agreement or in any manner whatsoever.

 11.06 No Assignment; Binding Effect.
-Neither this Agreement nor any right, interest or obligation hereunder may be assigned by a Party, (including by operation of law) law (an “Assignment”)-, without the prior written consent of the other Party in its sole discretion and any attempt at Assignment in contravention of this Section 11.06 shall be void, provided, however, that NTD may assign its rights and interests hereunder as security in connection with any financing for the construction or operation of NTD’s Transmission Facilities (a “Collateral Assignment”) without prior written consents or approvals.
+Neither this Agreement nor any right, interest or obligation hereunder may be assigned by a Party, (including by operation of law) law (an “Assignment”), without the prior written consent of the other Party in its sole discretion and any attempt at Assignment in contravention of this Section 11.06 shall be void, provided, however, that NTD may assign its rights and interests hereunder as security in connection with any financing for the construction or operation of NTD’s Transmission Facilities (a “Collateral Assignment”) without prior written consents or approvals.
 NTD may assign or transfer any or all of its rights, interests and obligations hereunder upon the transfer of its assets through sale, reorganization, or other transfer, provided that:

 (a) NTD’s successors and assigns shall agree to be bound by the terms of this Agreement except that NTD’s successors and assigns shall not be required to be bound by any obligations hereunder to the extent that NTD has agreed to retain such obligations; and